ngengesenior/HarajAndroidChallenge/README.md

 The share button should open up Android's native share sheet to share the title of the Post with other apps.

+## Stack Used
+I made use of MVVM pattern, making use of LiveData, used Glide for loading images from URLs.
+I also made use of DataBinding to avoid findViewById calls.

+I also went further to make use of [Hilt](https://developer.android.com/training/dependency-injection/hilt-android#hilt-and-dagger) for dependency injection

+The MainActivity observes LiveData from the ViewModel and the recyclerview is updated

+## Tests written
+The test in the instrumentation tests folder tests the repository to ensure that data is returned from the json file

 ## Evaluation

 Your work will be evaluated upon the following: